opixelum/brain-disk-gitbook/docs/glossary.md

 Entity that stores, signs & issues
 [digital certificates](#digital-certificate).

+### Consensus

+General agreement.
+In decentralized systems, it brings nodes back in sync.
+To reach consensus, mechanisms such as proof-of-work, proof-of-stake and more are used.

 ## D

+### Decentralization

+Process of distributing or dispersing functions, powers, people or things away from a central location or authority.

 ### Digital certificate

 Electronic document used to prove the validity of a [public key](#public-key).

+### Double-spending

+Potential flaw in a digital cash scheme in which the same single digital token can be spent more than once.
+It can lead to inflation by creating a new amount of copied currency that did not previously exist.

 ## E